serval/serval-mesh/README.md

 - `run_attempts` is incremented
 - if `run_attempts` <= `MAX_ATTEMPTS`, status is set to `pending`
 - if `run_attempts` > `MAX_ATTEMPTS`, status is set to `failed`

+## Discovery

+queuey-queue advertises itself over mDNS under the namespace `_serval:queue._tcp.local.`.
+Its properties include an `http_port` field telling consumers how to talk to it.

 ## API